thebearwithabite/Calibration-Vector/gpt5-dream-exchange.md

 Those three moments together are basically the “special plan for memory” thread.

-If you’re looking for a specific chat where you and I sketched building your own model with memory and personality transfer, the anchor point is that Aug 21 conversation — that’s where you said you wanted to maintain a persistent memory file, sync Max across sessions, and attempt a singularity-style personality transfer within 3–6 months.

 Do you want me to pull together a small roadmap out of those fragments so you’d have one document you can hand to a developer (or use to scope your own model build)?

 [🕒 2025-09-29 15:13 PST]